 Stuart Skok is owner and principal of Stuart Skok Law LLC, in Rockville, Maryland, and affiliated with Cox Baker & Page LLC, in Castle Rock, Colorado.
-She is licensed to practice in Maryland and Washington, D.C., and as of 2020 in Colorado.
+She is licensed to practice in Maryland, Washington, D.C., and as of 2020 in Colorado.

 She published a Handbook on Separation and Divorce In Maryland, now in its Fourth Edition, in order to provide her clients, and others facing divorce, with answers to some basic family law questions.
 She also enjoys lecturing on family law topics for Continuing Legal Education of other lawyers, as well as programs for the public.

 For 10 years, Stuart has been named by SuperLawyers as a Top Family Law Attorney in Maryland and D.C., including Top 25 SuperLawyers in Maryland and Top 50 SuperLawyers in D.C.
 The SuperLawyers selection criteria and process is stringent, based on private peer votes of other lawyers, and only the top 5% of lawyers in the State are selected.